2025 North Carolina Sports Network

 So, now what?

-Most of State’s key players from last year’s team are gone, including fan favorite DJ Burns Jr., whose dynamic post play became a spectacle for the entire basketball world last March.
+Most of State’s key players from last year’s team departed, including fan favorite DJ Burns Jr., whose dynamic post play became a spectacle for the entire basketball world last March.
 The team’s leading scorer, DJ Horne, also exhausted his eligibility, as did fellow starting guard Casey Morsell.
-In addition, the Pack lost a past-time starter with forward Mohamed Diarra’s decision to pursue a professional career.
+In addition, the Pack lost a past-time starter with forward Mohamed Diarra’s decision to pursue a professional career overseas.

 Beyond those primary losses, State lost two bench pieces at the end of June, when guard MJ Rice and forward Ernest Ross decided to leave the program.
 Rice, who transferred in from Kansas prior to last season, is a former McDonald’s All-American.
 Ross initially entered the transfer portal and committed to UTSA, then withdrew that pledge and announced his return to Raleigh, only to ultimately sign with Grambling.